Sofia Falcone: The Long Halloween

-When the Holiday killer started killing members of the Falcone family, Carmine has his daughter Sofia released from prison early to help him find who the killer was.
+When the Holiday Killer started killing members of the Falcone family, Carmine has his daughter Sofia released from prison early to help him find who the killer was.

-In the end the killer was apparently revealed to be Alberto Falcone, Carmine's son and Sofia's brother.
+In the end, the killer was apparently revealed to be Alberto Falcone, Carmine's son and Sofia's brother.
 Afterwards, Carmine was killed by Gotham's district attorney Harvey Dent, who became Two-Face after having his face splashed with acid, and Sofia fell out of the Falcone's penthouse window after being attacked by Catwoman.

 Dark Victory

 Sofia is revealed to have survived her fall, now in a wheelchair and wearing a neck brace, and is the new head of the Falcone family.
-Meanwhile, a new serial killer known as the Hangman is killing the cops of Gotham City with a noose, all of whom had a connection to Harvey Dent.
+Meanwhile, a new serial killer known as the Hangman is killing the cops of Gotham City with a noose, striking on holidays and leaving an incomplete hangman puzzle with each victim.
+The first half of the year, the victims are all cops who in some way assisted in Harvey Dent's rise to power in Gotham before he became Two-Face, while from April Fool's onwards the victims are all part of the task force Gordon has assembled to investigate the hangman killings.

 In the end, Sofia is revealed to be the killer, having faked her paralysis.
 She kills her brother Alberto for being a "disappointment" to the family, and then tries to kill Two-Face, but Batman stops her.
 While she is battling him, Two-Face shoots her in the head.